stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_notification_strategy/passive_model.md

     text = models.CharField()
 ```

-Being a Passive Model, notification is absent.
-The Controller negotiates the
-View's refresh.
-In Django, the Controller is generally an entry point routine
-such as the following
+This model is backed by a database, which stores the actual state.
+It is unable to
+deliver notification in case of database content changes, and is therefore a
+Passive Model.
+In the trivial case of Web MVC here presented, the need for
+notification does not emerge because the refreshing of the View is triggered
+by an explicit browser request.
+The Controller handles this request,
+retrieves the Model, performs any required action, and renders the View with the
+updated data.

 ```python
 def modify_article(request, article_id):